Not to be semantically confused with :

 Sorgomol is another Strigolactone produced not only in Chameleon but also in Sorghum from which it derives its name.
 It is a potent germination stimulant for seeds of the root-parasitic weeds of

 Great Millet (Sorghum bicolor) and is probably instrumental in the propensity for Chameleon to spread rampantly.
-One Strigolactone (not as far as the author knows produced by Chameleon) is called
+One Strigolactone (not as far as your author knows produced by Chameleon) is called

 Sorgolactone, which gets its name from the Sorghum plants it helps germinate.
 Another is (+)-Orobanchol (which is also not reportedly produced by Chameleon), presumably so-called from plants of the genus Orobanche (